Robust subspace clustering: Robust subspace clustering: Methods and concepts. Robust subspace clustering: Methods and concepts

 It might be possible to compute a precise relationship between $\lambda$ and the expected number of true discoveries in an asymptotic regime in which the number of points and the dimension of the subspace both increase to infinity in a fixed ratio by adapting ideas from \cite{DMP,BMLasso}.
 We will not do so here as this is beyond the scope of this paper.
 Rather, we investigate this relationship by means of a numerical study.

-Here, we fix a single subspace in $\R^{n}$ with $n = 2,000$.
-We use a sampling density equal to $\rho=5$ and vary the dimension $d \in \{10, 20, 50, 100, 150, 200\}$ of the subspace as well as the noise level $\sigma \in\{ 0.25, 0.5\}$.
-For each data point, we solve \eqref{eq:lasso} for different values of $\lambda$ around the heuristic $\lambda_o = 1/\sqrt{d}$, namely, $\lambda \in [0.1 \lambda_o, 2\lambda_o]$.
+Here, we fix a single subspace in $\mathbb{R}^{n}$ with $n ={}$2000.
+We use a sampling density equal to $\rho=5$ and vary the dimension $d \in\{10, 20, 50, 100, 150, 200\}$ of the subspace as well as the noise level $\sigma\in\{ 0.25, 0.5\}$.
+For each data point, we solve (\ref{eqlasso}) for different values of $\lambda$ around the heuristic $\lambda_o = 1/\sqrt{d}$, namely, $\lambda\in[0.1 \lambda_o, 2\lambda_o]$.
 In our experiments, we declare a discovery if an entry in the optimal solution exceeds $10^{-3}$.
-Figures \ref{fig:MT1} and \ref{fig:MT2} show the number of discoveries per subspace dimension (the number of discoveries divided by $d$).
+Figure~\ref{figMT}(a)~and~(b) shows the number of discoveries per subspace dimension (the number of discoveries divided by $d$).
 One can clearly see that the curves corresponding to various subspace dimensions stack up on top of each other, thereby confirming that a value of $\lambda$ on the order of $1/\sqrt{d}$ yields a fixed fraction of true discoveries.
 Further inspection also reveals that the fraction of true discoveries is around $50\%$ near $\lambda=\lambda_o$, and around $75\%$ near $\lambda=\lambda_o/2$.
+We have observed empirically that increasing $\rho$ typically yields a slight increase in the fraction of true discoveries (unless, of course, $\rho$ is exponentially large in $d$).